 The land was bought from the Cator Estate for about £47,000 and opened as a public park in 1929.

 The park consists of historic English Heritage listed

 a Visitor Centre run by the Friends of BPP on Sunday afternoons (see

-page), a public 18 hole golf course now closed at time of writing, 60 acres of ancient woodland,
+page), 60 acres of ancient woodland,

 trail and various natural habitat areas which qualify its status as a